-CHAPTER 1 General Administrative Procedures (1) POLICY NAME Client Population PURPOSE: This section outlines client eligibility information, targeting, and definitions of greatest economic and social need, minimum intake requirements, and termination and appeals provisions.
-AUTHORITY: Michigan Aging and Adult Services Agency (AASA) Operating Standards for Service Programs, General Requirements for All Service Programs; Older Americans Act of 1965, As Amended by Public Law.
+CHAPTER 1 General Administrative Procedures

+(1) POLICY NAME Client Population

+PURPOSE: This section outlines client eligibility information, targeting, and definitions of greatest economic and social need, minimum intake requirements, and termination and appeals provisions.

+AUTHORITY: Bureau of Aging, Community Living, and Supports

+(ACLS Bureau) Operating Standards for Service Programs,

+General Requirements for All Service Programs; Older Americans

+Act of 1965, As Amended by Public Law.

+I. Eligibility

-- I. Eligibility - A. Generally, persons 60 years of age or older shall be eligible for service supported in whole or in part by State and Federal funds awarded by the Region VII AAA. - B. Some service programs do have additional eligibility criteria, which are included in the individual service program policy sections. - C. Priority shall be given to meeting the needs of persons with the greatest economic and social needs with preference to serving low-income, minority elderly.
+A. Generally, persons 60 years of age or older shall be eligible for service supported in whole or in part by State and Federal funds awarded by the Region VII AAA.

+- B. Some service programs do have additional eligibility criteria, which are included in the individual service program policy sections. - C. Priority shall be given to meeting the needs of persons with the greatest economic and social needs with preference to serving low-income, minority elderly.